Holiday (Girls' Generation song): Composition

 According to Billboard's Tamar Herman, "Holiday" is a bubblegum pop song that features "bright" funk elements and synthesizers in its composition.
 Jacques Peterson from Idolator also noted the "retro-meets-modern flavor" of the track.
 Lyrically, the song is a dedication to Girls' Generation's longevity and bond with their supporters which, according to Herman, is "atypical" for K-pop girl groups.
 "I'm feeling good, I've been waiting for this day/ We meet again like that first time we met [...]
 Today is our holiday/ A wonderful day came that we've been waiting for a long time."

 Chart performance

 "Holiday" debuted at number 19 on the Gaon Digital Chart, on the chart issue dated July 30 - August 5, 2017, with 70,125 downloads sold.

 Reception

 Tamar Herman from Billboard labelled the song "timelessly peppy" and praised the "earworm-style chorus" of the song that are of Girls' Generation's signature styles.
 She further lauded the group's "diverse vocal colors" expressed via the "high notes and ad-libs" that enabled each of the member to shine.
 Idolator's Jacques Peterson wrote, "Even if you don’t listen to K-Pop, these tracks ["All Night" and "Holiday"] are absolute must-haves for any pop playlist this summer."

 Charts

-Credits
+Credits and personnel

 Credits are adapted from Holiday Night liner notes.